emily-pearl/How-Can-a-Wellness-Technology-Company-Play-It-Smart-Bellabeat/README.md

 Educational healthy style campaign encourages users to have short active exercises during the week, longer during the weekends, especially on Sunday where we see the lowest steps and most sedentary minutes.

-🎁 Educational healthy style campaign can pair with a point-award incentive system.
+ Educational healthy style campaign can pair with a point-award incentive system.
 Users completing the whole week's exercise will receive Bellabeat points on products/memberships.

-🏃‍♂️ The product, such as Leaf wellness tracker, can beat or vibrate after a prolonged period of sedentary minutes, signaling the user it's time to get active!
+e product, such as Leaf wellness tracker, can beat or vibrate after a prolonged period of sedentary minutes, signaling the user it's time to get active!
 Similarly, it can also remind the user it's time to sleep after sensing a prolonged awake time in bed.